 We are looking for candidates with:

-• A relevant master’s or PhD degree from 2019 or 2020 in a natural science, for example within pharmacy, chemical engineering, biology, biotechnology, medicine or a related field, and above average academic achievements
+• A relevant master’s or PhD degree in a natural science, for example within pharmacy, chemical engineering, biology, biotechnology, medicine or a related field, and above average academic achievements

 • International experience, for example from studying a full semester abroad, working or volunteering

 • Relevant work experience or extracurricular activities obtained next to your studies